smartcontractkit/chainlink/docs/CONFIG.md

 ```toml
 Priority = 0 # Default
 ```
-Priority of the node in the pool, only takes effect if `SelectionMode` is `PriorityLevel`
+Priority of the node in the pool, will takes effect if `SelectionMode` is `PriorityLevel` or will be used as a tie-breaker for `HighestHead` and `TotalDifficulty`

 ## EVM.OCR2.Automation
 ```toml